 Where do people go to communicate with the divine?
 Explore with us where and how people of the many different cultures of the Greco-Roman world communicated with their gods.
 Why are graves and groves considered sacred space?
 When is a painting or sculpture considered sacred?
 Whom do the gods allow to enter a sacred building?
 Can a song be a prayer or a curse?
 How can dance sway the gods?
 Why do gods love processions and the smell of burning animals?
 The journey through sacred space in Greco-Roman antiquity will engage your senses and your intellect, and will reveal a mindset both ancient and new.

 This course fulfills the Arts (GA) requirement for Temple students under GenEd.
-Students cannot receive credit for this course if they have successfully completed Greek and Roman Classics 0803 or 0903, or Religion 0803.
+Students cannot receive credit for this course if they have successfully completed Greek and Roman Classics 0803 or 0903, or Art History 0803.

-This course is cross-listed with Religion 0803 and Greek and Roman Classics 0803.
+In Rome, this course is cross-listed with Art History 0803 and Greek and Roman Classics 0803.